psingh-cariq/customActions/triggerDevDeployer/README.md

   with:
     token: ${{secrets.GH_AUTH_TOKEN}}
     repo: repo name
-    gitSha: gitsha to be deployed
+    gitSha: git sha to be deployed
 ```